DheerajRS-670/word_meanings/README.md

 ```

 In the program two types of values are given to the alphabets for identifying the class of words:
-    a.
-Normal allocation ('a' -> 1, 'b' -> 2, 'c' -> 3 and so on)
+    * Normal allocation ('a' -> 1, 'b' -> 2, 'c' -> 3 and so on)
-    b.
-Chaldean system of allocation of numbers
+    * Chaldean system of allocation of numbers

 Some good things to know:
-    a.
-There are nearly the same number of words of each "type" in the english dictionary
+    * There are nearly the same number of words of each "type" in the english dictionary

 ```bash
 $ pwd